Chase-Hao/Hao_Portfolio/content/projects/Strategy/Main idea.md

 There are a few factors are proved to be significantly correlated with cryptocurrency returns.
 This project is to extract those factors and try to use them construct strategy

 ### 1. Cryptocurrency network factors
 Liu and Tsyvinski (2021)[1] construct this factor using data from Blockchain.info and Coinmetrics.io.
-But those datasets are paid and have 2 months time lag.
-I am still looking for the better data source to construct this factor
+But those datasets are paid and have 2 months lag which can not be used in the daily trading strategy.
+I am still looking for the better data source
 * the number of wallet users
 * the number of active addresses
 * the number of transaction count